Kingdread/dc-reloaded/doc/source/installation.rst

 -------------------------------------

-A `virtual env`_ provides a way to keep dependencies of a program bundled together and seperate of the global python installation or other virtual environments.
+A `virtual env`_ provides a way to keep dependencies of a program bundled together and separate of the global python installation or other virtual environments.
 Installing DC reloaded in such an environment is straightforward and prefered over the system wide installation if you want to keep your global libraries clean.